-Last time we discussed what the Liturgy was.
+Who can tell me what we discussed last time?
+That's right: we discussed what the Liturgy was.
 It is a sacrifice, a meal shared with God wherein we partake of the very Life of Christ.

 This week we will address when the Liturgy occurs.
+Does anyone already know?
+(Is the answer more profound than 10 o'clock on Sunday morning?)

-To answer the question of when let us explore the opening dialogue between the priest and deacon.
+Let's start by exploring the opening dialogue between the priest and deacon.
 This takes place quietly in the altar before the initial proclamation "Blessed is the Kingdom..."
-I would like to dedicate this talk to the memory of Deacon Lawrence, our long time deacon who passed into glory late last year.
+I'll need two volunteers, one to read the lines of the priest and the other to read the deacon's lines.